 A Demand Management Process

-My proposed simple demand management process has just 4 phases:
+My simple demand management process looks like this: